voxel51/fiftyone/docs/source/user_guide/model_zoo.rst

     :meth:`find_zoo_model() <fiftyone.zoo.models.find_zoo_model>` to locate the
     downloaded model on disk:

-    For example, let's print some information about the EfficientDet-D4 model (assuming it is downloaded):
+    For example, let's get the path on disk to the EfficientDet-D4 model (assuming it is downloaded):

     .. code-block:: python